 MAGI’900 | PIEVE DI CENTO (BO)

-The Museum is also on Facebook, Twitter, Instagram.
+The Museum is also on Facebook and Instagram.

 The Museum of Peasant Civilization is located in Villa Smeraldi, a nineteenth-century noble country house located in San Marino di Bentivoglio, 15 km from Bologna.
 Here, in the heart of a large English-style park, an exposure of over 2000sq offers to visitors the opportunity to see closely the rural work and lifestyle between the nineteenth and the twentieth centuries.
 The collection of the Museum has been composed over time, thanks to the farmers and former farmers who donated to the Villa Smeraldi Institution over ten thousand objects related to the work and life in the countryside of Bologna and Emilia between 1750 and 1950.

-Here the info on timetables and entrance, how to get there and guided tours (by reservation).
+Here is the info on timetables and entrance, how to get there and guided tours (by reservation).

-The Museo della Civiltà Contadina is also on Facebook.
+The Museo della Civiltà Contadina is also on Facebook and Instagram.

 Parco delle Api e del Miele | Monterenzio (BO)

-The visit is possible only on reservation during the Open Days or for groups.
+The visit is possible only by reservation during the Open Days or for groups.

 Museo del Soldatino | Bologna